What is Ankra CLI?

 SOPS Encryption

-Encrypt and decrypt manifest and addon configuration files using SOPS.
+Encrypt and decrypt manifest and addon configuration values using SOPS.

 cluster encrypt manifest